haroldmud/haroldmud/README.md

   # Hey 👋 My name is Arnold Mudosa
-📍 A Software and Gaming Developer based in Kigali/Rwanda.<br>
+📍 A Software and Game Developer based in Kigali/Rwanda.<br>

 ### Skills
 ```javascript